sergibarroso/wireguard-vpn-setup/README.md

   # Configuration for the client

   # The IP address that this client will have on the WireGuard network.
-  Address = 10.222.0.2/32
+  Address = 10.222.0.2/24

   # The private key you generated for the client previously.
   PrivateKey = <CLIENT_PRIVATE_KEY>

   # Enable traffic to be passed from the server network to the private subnet of the client
+  PreUp = sysctl -w net.ipv4.ip_forward=1

-  PostUp = iptables -A FORWARD -i %i -j ACCEPT; iptables -t nat -A POSTROUTING -o <LAN_NETWORK_INTERFACE> -j MASQUERADE PostDown = iptables -D FORWARD -i %i -j ACCEPT; iptables -t nat -D POSTROUTING -o <LAN_NETWORK_INTERFACE> -j MASQUERADE
+  PostUp = iptables -A FORWARD -i %i -j ACCEPT; iptables -A FORWARD -o %i -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

+  PreDown = sysctl -w net.ipv4.ip_forward=0

+  PostDown = iptables -D FORWARD -i %i -j ACCEPT; iptables -D FORWARD -o %i -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE

   [Peer]
   # Configuration for the server to connect to